 Washed process – Cherry is washed and sometimes fermented overnight, pulp is removed and the seed is dried in the sun on a raised bed

 Pulp Natural process – Outer layer of the cherry is mostly removed from seed, seed is dried on a patio, then cherry pulp is removed by a mechanical pulper

-Dry process – Coffee seed is dried in the whole cherry, then pulp is removed mechanically
+Dry (Natural) process – Coffee seed is dried in the whole cherry, then pulp is removed mechanically

 Semi-washed/wet-hulled (Gilleng basah) – the traditional method used in Indonesia in which the cherry is washed and roughly pulped as in Natural process, then dried on a tarp on the ground in very open, humid conditions

 Miel/Honey Process – Coffee begins the drying process in the cherry as in dry/natural process, but after a fairly short period, it’s pulped, washed and finished like a washed process coffee.
 It saves a lot of water, so expect to see more of these in the future.
 Depending on how long the cherry is left on the seed, the result can add fruity notes to the resultant coffee.

 A Note from NanoRoast: Our importer partners cup each lot at the processor or farm and insist on proper handling techniques along all the chain to their stateside docks.
 They then cup the coffee again once it arrives to ensure that the quality is maintained.
 We then re-test each batch before it goes to you.
 When it’s in your hands, extra attention to good brewing technique can make sure that all the inputs to your very special coffee pay off where it counts–in the cup.
 Read up on brewing tips here.